Bridge over Troubled Water (song): Critical reception

-Billboard called it a "beautiful, almost religious-oriented ballad" whose "performance and arrangement are perfect."
+Billboard called it a "beautiful, almost religious-oriented ballad" whose "performance and arrangement are perfect".
 Cash Box said that "set in parable, this love ballad carries a two-level interpretation" and praised "Garfunkel's magnificent vocal performance and the material."
-Record World predicted that the song would "equal [the duo's] 'Boxer' success."
+Record World predicted that the song would "equal [the duo's] 'Boxer' success".

 The song has also been lauded as one of the greatest by Simon & Garfunkel.
 In 2017, The Guardian called the song one of the best by the duo, describing it as "heart-stirring".
 The Independent similarly lauded the song in 2020, calling it "a transcendent experience" and ranking it as the best song by the group.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Commercial performance

 Despite the song's five-minute length, Columbia decided to release "Bridge over Troubled Water" for play on pop radio.
 AM radio had previously played Bob Dylan's "Like a Rolling Stone" in 1965, despite its running over the conventional three-minute playtime limit.
 This figured in Columbia's decision to release the five-minute version of "Bridge over Troubled Water" as a single.
 It reached number one on the Billboard Hot 100 chart on February 28, 1970, and stayed at the top of the chart for six weeks.
 "Bridge over Troubled Water" also topped the adult contemporary chart in the US for six weeks.
 Billboard ranked it as the No. 1 song for 1970.
+In Canada it was number one for four weeks and was in the top 10 for seven weeks.

 The song was certified Gold for over one million copies in the US by the Recording Industry Association of America, and sold over six million copies worldwide.